In what situations have you felt a natural interest or curiosity?

-Who inspires you or do you admire?
-You may find that some of the people that you are inspired by having similar qualities that you would like to emulate.
-I am most inspired by entrepreneurs and people that have taken one idea and created something huge with many tentacles.
-Who do you like to watch/read or follow?
-What is it that connects with you?
-What part of their life do you want your own?
+Or who do you admire?
+You may find that the people that inspire you have similar qualities that you would like to emulate.
+I am most inspired by entrepreneurs and people that have taken one idea and created something huge, with many tentacles.
+Who do you think of when answering this question?

 What compels and energizes you?

 You know when this happens, the energy or excitement from doing or thinking about a certain subject.
 When has this happened to you?
 What was the situation?
 How often do you feel this energy?

 Do your talents lend itself to this profession or can you learn enough to become proficient?
 This is important!
 If you are 30 and decide to be a basketball star without ever being very good at basketball up until this point… well, then that is NOT reasonable.

-What will you sacrifice and struggle for?
+What will you sacrifice for?

 If up until this point, everything points to you being a doctor, but you do not want to put in the years of necessary sacrifice, then this is NOT for you.
-Everything requires struggle, there are no jobs or careers that are enjoyable all the time.
+Everything requires struggle, there aren’t any jobs or careers that are enjoyable all the time.

 What is worth struggling for?

 What makes you forget about time?
 This is called “flow”, when you are completely immersed in the activity.
 Athletes talk about being in flow when everything is working as “one”.
 I would feel this at times when painting, and it feels very good!
 When have you been in “flow”?

 How would you like to be remembered?

-Write down the answers to the questions above and see what they have in common.
+s to the questions above and see what they have in common.
 Where do they overlap?
 What have you learned from this exercise?
 Hopefully this will bring you closer to taking actionable steps while reevaluating when necessary.

 What do you think?